NicolasDue/book-recommender/README.md

 Leveraging the Amazon Books Reviews dataset to create a system that recommends books based on users' reading history and preferences.

 ## Very Important!
-If you want to locally deploy the API, you have to copy the [Amazon Books Reviews](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews) dataset into a data/raw (a folder that must be created manually the first time), as the docker containers will expect these files to exist:
+If you want to locally deploy the API, you have to copy the [Amazon Books Reviews](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews) dataset into `data/raw` (a folder that must be created manually the first time), as the docker containers will expect these files to exist:
-- data/raw/books_data.csv
+- `data/raw/books_data.csv`
-- data/raw/Books_rating.csv
+- `data/raw/Books_rating.csv`

 You can then run `docker compose build` and `docker compose run`